netdata/netdata/docs/guides/step-by-step/step-03.md

 <p><a href="https://app.netdata.cloud" className="button button--lg">Sign in to Cloud</a></p>

-When you finish that guide, circle back to this step in the tutorial to learn how to use the Visited Nodes feature on top of Cloud's centralized web interface.
+When you finish that guide, circle back to this step in the guide to learn how to use the Visited Nodes feature on top of Cloud's centralized web interface.

 ## Navigate between dashboards with Visited Nodes